syncfusion-content/xamarin-docs/Xamarin/Effects-View/Customization.md

 ## HighlightColorOpacity

-The [`HighlightColorOpacity`]() property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) is used to gets or sets a value that determines the opacity of the highlight effect.
+The [`HighlightColorOpacity`]() property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) can be used to customise the opacity of the [`HighlightColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_HighlightColor).
+The default value is 0.04 and it ranges from 0 to 1.

 {% tabs %}